Skip to content

 • Submission defaults such as review requirement, statuses, and owner-facing notifications.

-• Bot settings such as name, summary fields, and notification urgency.
+• Bot settings such as name, icon, and notification urgency.

 The goal of the first draft is not perfection.
 It is to produce a complete, editable workflow that you can tighten in the editor and preview immediately.